 Sellers are taking the record-high sales prices from the GTA and putting their money to work in Guelph where real estate is relatively cheaper.
 At the same time, there are fewer sellers putting their homes on the market in Guelph for a variety of reasons.

-But what if those sellers decide it’s not urgent to sell and decide to wait until the Coronavirus is behind us?
+But what if those sellers decide it’s not urgent to sell and decide to wait until COVID-19 is behind us?
 Fewer homes on the market with the same number of buyers could cause an even worse housing frenzy.

-Local realtors, Beth and Ryan Waller predict that the higher-end home segment in Guelph of $750,000-plus will gain market share from the other segments.
+Local realtors, Beth and Ryan Waller predict that the higher-end home segment in Guelph of $750,000-plus will gain market share.
 In February alone, this segment represented 17 per cent of home sales versus 11 per cent in February 2019.
 Homebuyers in this segment that are considering selling this year may want to do so during the spring rush.

 Or, the market may be flooded with supply and there are fewer buyers

-An alternative scenario could be that sellers believe we are in for a recession and race to get their houses on the market in anticipation of falling prices.
+Maybe sellers believe we are in for a recession, racing to get their houses on the market.
 After all, the Guelph market has had quite a run and it’s always good to sell at the high.

-If there ends up being an increased supply and less demand, prices will rapidly decline and the competitiveness of today’s market will take a breather making it easier for buyers to get into their dream home.
+If so, prices will rapidly decline and the competitiveness of today’s market will take a breather making it easier for buyers to get into their dream home.